beyarkay/genghis/README.md

 Genghis is a collection of scripts that setup, run and coordinate a multi-bot battle system.

-A willing participant clones this repo into their public directory, edits the default bot as they like, and then can send that bot out into the network to find other bots to fight agains.
+To start, a new user clones this repo into their public directory, edits the default bot as they like, and then can send that bot out into the network to find other bots to fight against.

-As of 12 March 2020, Genghis can run stand-alone fights between bots, but many features are still in development before a full release, including
+As of 12 March 2020, Genghis can run stand-alone fights between bots, but many features are still in development before a full release, including:

 * Proper documentation to help new users to join the network
 * An initiation script to take care of file permissions and setup
-* A scheduling system, to only permit activity between \_\_h50 and \_\_h55 every hour
+* A scheduling system, to only permit activity between 08h00 and 15h00 every weekday, for five minutes from HH:50 to HH:55 every hour.

 ## Overview

+* Users build bots and host a judge system on their node.
+* The user then initialises the bot on their node.
+From the user's node, the bot can then travel to each adjoining node
+* At each new node, the bot can collect resources or fight other bots, in order to win the node an steal their resources
+* A leaderboard (not yet implemented) keeps track of which bot has won which node, and provides bragging rights

+## Terminology

 * A user is the person who has both a bot and a node
 * A bot is simply the script that is run to determine the move of that bot each turn